Yuuko. <- Previous • Next -> Afterstories.

 Akio’s challenge of eternity is an emotional attack on Utena’s idealism, the underpinning of her power of miracles.
 His challenge of truth is an intellectual attack on her determination, needed to activate her power of miracles.
 If Utena fails either challenge, her miracle will be forestalled.
-In Akio’s third challenge he attacks her physically.
-He must believe that Utena will be unable to work a miracle if she is physically incapacitated.
-Utena fails the challenge, but her miracle is not forestalled.
+In Akio’s third challenge he attacks her physically, fighting a duel.
+Anthy does not neglect to add a psychological attack to her backstab.
+Utena loses the duel and fails the challenge, but her miracle is not forestalled.
 In fact, her miracle relies on Anthy betraying her and cannot happen otherwise.
 It is the most extreme example of Utena’s power of miracles acting in her interest and yet against her intentions (another example is in episode 29).

 Here is how I understand the challenges.
 Each is intended to defeat Utena’s power of miracles and allow Akio to steal her sword and open the Rose Gate himself.
 Utena is the hero of this part of the story: By the three challenges trope she must win in all three trials to succeed as a fairy tale hero.
 The power column measures each attack’s capacity to forestall Utena’s miracle.

 |1||eternity||marriage||emotional||idealism||strong||Lure Utena with an eternity of happiness and dominate her as a dependent wife.|

 |2||truth||arguments||intellectual||determination||weak||Convince Utena of the unreasonableness of believing in illusions, such as princes.|

 |3||duel||combat||physical||ability to act||none||Injure Utena and leave her incapacitated.|